OCA/account-payment/account_payment_return/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module implements customer receivables returns and allows to send related reconciled account move lines back to a state where the debt is still open, and letting history of it.
+This module implements customer receivables returns and vendor payable returns and allows to send related reconciled account move lines back to a state where the debt is still open, and letting history of it.